gustinmi/sensorius/README.md

 ## Facts from requirements

 - Application is real-time so we process data in best effort manner.
-Main assumption is, that data that is not arriving in time succession should be discarded
+Main assumption is that if data  is not arriving in time succession it should be discarded.
+Only newer reading will be processed.
-	- This means we discard old stale data, usually due to some sensor was offline for considerable amount of time or had latency problems
-- Producers specify no key so hence there is round robin producing to partitions (as per spec)
+- Producers specify no key for messages so we have round robin producing to partitions (as per Kafka spec)
-- Changing anything on Kafka configuration or producer side is out of scope (topic configuration, message format, keys, headers)
+- Changing anything on Kafka configuration or on producer side is out of scope (topic configuration, message format, keys, headers)
-- Since we are only interested in change in temperature, we avoid save same readings
+- Since we are only interested in change in temperature, we avoid saving same readings

 ## Implementation decisions based on input document

 - Real-time data is processed in time-based frames (if same reading is repeated in whole time frame, only 1 reading is actually saved)
-- If however sensors readings is increased (bigger resolution), we save when readings count reaches certain treshold
+- If however sensors readings is increased (bigger resolution), we save when readings count reaches certain threshold
 - Due to high partition count we'll use concurrent listeners.
 - Core engine was detached from Kafka in order for us to be able to use simulation engines in junit tests.
 - Because of the performance requirements, core functionality is more or less written in POJOs.
 In this was performance and memory consumption improvements will be be faster.